- What does it mean to be detail oriented?

 Understand that they have to organize things.
 You’d also demand top quality from your people if you had similar management responsibilities.

 Some features of detail oriented persons

-They like things to be done in an orderly fashion: you’d hardly catch them skipping a step in a defined process because of time.
+- They like things to be done orderly: you’d hardly catch them skipping a step in a defined process because of time.

 Working With a Detail Oriented Person

 Work can be fun around persons who are detail-oriented.